Anniyan: Plot

-On investigating the phone records and IP address of Anniyan's internet activity, Prabhakar discovers that the connection belongs to Ambi.
-Upon further analysis of a security footage of Anniyan's public appearance, Ambi's face is revealed under the hood.
-Prabhakar arrests Ambi and subjects him to a polygraph test to make him confess to his crimes.
-The officers see that he is telling the truth and is oblivious to killing anyone, believing his innocence.
-Prabhakar, enraged and not having any of it, orders all the officers and Chari to leave, and begins brutally attacking and tormenting Ambi alone with Garuda Puranam punishments.
-Ambi is eventually thrown into a boiling hot salt water tank by Prabhakar.

-When a traumatised Ambi begs for mercy, Prabhakar mockingly turns on the water cooler, making the water extremely cold to the point it becomes ice so that Ambi will freeze to death.
-The near-death experience and pain triggers Anniyan's reappearance.
-Ambi's personality alternates between Ambi and Anniyan; he brutally subdues Prabhakar as Anniyan, while begging for mercy as Ambi.
-Later, when Ambi is tried for several murders, Vijaykumar testifies to Ambi's mental condition.
-Chari also had secretly recorded Ambi's interrogation and torture at Prabhakar's hands and presents it as evidence of Ambi's mental condition.
+Upon investigating the phone records and IP address of Anniyan's internet activity, as well as analysing the security footage of Anniyan's appearance, Prabhakar realises that Anniyan is Ambi; Prabhakar then arrests Ambi.
+The police officers administer a lie detector test and they figure out that Ambi is being honest.
+Prabhakar, enraged, tells all the officers to leave and Prabhakar brutally tortures Ambi with garuda puranam punishments till he is almost dead.
+The near-death experience and pain trigger Anniyan's reappearance.
+Ambi's personality alternates between himself and Anniyan; he brutally subdues Prabhakar as Anniyan while begging for mercy as Ambi.
+Chari secretly records Prabhakar's torture of Ambi and presents it as evidence of Ambi's mental state during his trial, while Vijaykumar also reveals Ambi's diagnosis.
 Ambi is acquitted, but is directed to undergo psychotherapy in a mental hospital and will be eligible for release when cured.

-When Ambi is released two years later, his rigid adherence to protocol has diminished and he appears more open and accommodating.
-He marries Nandini. and while travelling on a train during their honeymoon, Ambi notices a man (an electrician who was indirectly responsible for his sister's death several years ago) drinking amidst fellow passengers.
-Moving himself and Nandini away from the man, he secretly transforms into Anniyan; makes his way back to the compartment and throws the man off the train, killing him.
-However, he hides the incident from Nandini, revealing that instead of Ambi eradicating his other personality, both have blended into one identity.
+When Ambi is released two years later, seemingly cured, his rigid adherence to protocol has diminished and becomes more open and accommodating.
+He marries Nandini.
+While travelling on a train during their honeymoon, Ambi notices a man drinking among fellow passengers, who also happened to be the lineworker responsible for Vidya's death when he was caught drinking at work.
+Moving himself and Nandini away from the man, Ambi secretly throws him off the train to his death but hides the incident from Nandini, revealing that he and Anniyan now maintain a symbiotic relationship.